abhisheknaiidu/abhisheknaiidu/README.md

 <br />

-Hi, I'm [Abhishek Naidu](https://abhishknads.me/), a passionate self-taught Full Stack web developer and a freelance software engineer from India.
-My passion for software lies with dreaming up ideas and making them come true with elegant interfaces.
-I take great care in the experience, architecture, and code quality of the things I build.
+hi, i'm [Abhishek Naidu](https://abhishknads.me/), a passionate self-taught full stack web developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.

-I am also an open-source enthusiast and maintainer.
-I learned a lot from the open-source community and I love how collaboration and knowledge sharing happened through open-source.
+i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

-- 💼 Any freelance work?
-Do reach, [email](mailto:abhishek.naidu@cred.club) :)
+- 💼 any freelance work? do reach, [email](mailto:abhishek.naidu@cred.club) :)
-- 💬 Ask me about anything, I am happy to help;
+- 💬 ask me about anything, i am happy to help;

 **Languages and Tools:**